Step 4.2

 Accommodation Costs

 The aged care home can charge a fee for the accommodation they provide.
-This covers the bricks and mortar and maintenance.
+This covers the bricks and mortar and maintenance costs.

 The fee is set by individual aged care homes and all homes must clearly advertise their accommodation price.

-The accommodation fee will vary according to factors such as local property prices and size of the room and amenities (eg. gym, swimming pool, gardens).
+The accommodation fee will vary according to factors such as local property prices, the type and size of the room and amenities provided (eg. gym, swimming pool, gardens).

-While aged care homes can set the price they want to charge for accommodation, if they charge more than $550,000 as a Refundable Accommodation Deposit it needs to be approved by the Aged Care Pricing Commissioner.
+Remember - While Commonwealth subsidised aged care homes can set the price they want to charge for accommodation, if they want to charge more than $758,627 as a Refundable Accommodation Deposit or its equivalent it needs to be approved by the Independent Health and Aged Care Pricing Authority.

 How much do you have to pay?

-You might have to pay the full price of your accommodation or the Australian Government might pay some – it depends on your finances.
+You might have to pay the full price of your accommodation or the Australian Government might pay some or most of it – it depends on your finances.

-Like the means-tested care fee, the Services Australia decides this, based on their assessment of your income and assets.
+Like the Hotelling Supplements and the Non-Clinical Care Contribution, Services Australia decides this, based on their assessment of your income and assets.

-The government can subsidise your accommodation costs, to a maximum of $69.49 per day, meaning you may need to pay part of the cost.
+The government can subsidise your accommodation costs, but you may need to pay part of the cost.

 You will be advised by Services Australia what you will be expected to pay, which will be one of the following:

 • Subsidised accommodation costs: if your income and assets are below a certain amount, the Australian Government will subsidise your accommodation costs.
 The amount that is subsidised will be based on how recently the aged care home was refurbished.
-The maximum accommodation supplement amount is $55 per day.
+The maximum accommodation supplement amount is $69.79 per day.
+If the room is not newly built or significantly refurbished then the subsidised cost will be less.
 If the Daily Accommodation Payment of the room is more than the maximum accommodation supplement, then the resident will be liable to pay the shortfall.

 • An accommodation contribution: you might be required to pay part of the cost of your accommodation and the Australian Government will pay the rest.

-• An accommodation payment: if you are required to pay the full cost of your accommodation.
+• An accommodation payment: if you are required to pay for the full cost of your accommodation.

 How do you pay accommodation costs?